Biden seeks to reassure China on U.S. debt

 Chinese officials have long sought assurances that Beijing's vast holdings of dollar assets including U.S. Treasury debt remain safe, despite the downgrade.

-Chinese state media have repeatedly accused Washington of reckless fiscal policies that have created uncertainty about Beijing's dollar assets.
-Analysts estimate two-thirds of China's $3.2 trillion in foreign exchange reserves, the world's largest, are in dollar holdings, making it the biggest foreign creditor to the United States.
+Analysts estimate two thirds of China's $3.2 trillion in foreign exchange reserves, the world's largest, are in dollar holdings, making it the biggest U.S. foreign creditor.

+Ting Lu, an economist with Bank of America-Merrill Lynch in Hong Kong, said the main factor impacting China's future purchases of U.S. treasuries would not be the leaders' efforts at confidence building.

+"Will China buy more U.S. assets?
+Yes.
+But it is not because of Biden's attempts to boost confidence.
+It is more about the reality that in the short term, the U.S. dollar and treasuries are safe assets," he said.
-Wu Zhifeng, an economist with China Development Bank, a state bank in Beijing, said Beijing can do little to divest its existing dollar holdings.

-"Biden's promise is right in the sense that there will be no U.S. treasury defaults, but his promise does not mean the purchasing power of China's treasury holdings will not be eroded," Wu said.
+Wu Zhifeng, an economist with China Development Bank, a state bank in Beijing, said Beijing can do little to divest its existing dollar holdings, though "Biden's promise ... does not mean the purchasing power of China's treasury holdings will not be eroded."

-Xi said Biden had briefed him on Thursday "about the efforts of the U.S. government in spurring growth and jobs, cutting (the) budget deficit, properly handling the debt problem, and preserving the confidence of global investors."
+Xi said Biden had briefed him on Thursday on U.S. efforts to right the economy.

-"The U.S. economy is highly resilient and has a strong capacity for self-repair," said Xi, who was speaking to business leaders at the roundtable event.
+"The U.S. economy ...has a strong capacity for self-repair," said Xi, who was speaking to business leaders at the roundtable event.
 "We believe that the U.S. economy will achieve even better development as it rises to challenges."

 Xi reiterated the need for China the United States to work together to restore confidence in international markets, adding that "confidence is more precious than gold."

-Dong Xian'an, chief economist of Peking First Advisory in Beijing, said China and the United States "need to coordinate their macro policies and make their fiscal system transparent to each other."
+Dong Xian'an, chief economist of Peking First Advisory in Beijing, said the two countries "need to coordinate their macro policies and make their fiscal system transparent to each other."

-"China and the United States are walking through this crisis together.
-If one loses, the other will, too," Dong said.

 Earlier, Biden acknowledged that China had legitimate concerns about its access to U.S. markets, just as Washington is worried about problems U.S. firms face in China.

-Xi voiced optimism that China would avoid a so-called hard landing and that China hopes Washington will ease trade restrictions and provide fair treatment to Chinese firms.

-He said that China would give all businesses equal treatment when seeking government contracts, addressing concerns raised by U.S. executives that they were being shut out in some cases.
+Xi said China would give all businesses equal treatment when seeking government contracts, addressing concerns raised by U.S. executives that they were being shut out in some cases.

+Wen said he hoped the United States would take steps to relax restrictions on Chinese exports of high-tech products, according to a statement on the Chinese government website.

 Separately, a U.S. official said the United States would announce nearly $1 billion in commercial deals between U.S. companies and China.